mtaylor/activemq-artemis/docs/user-manual/en/address-model.md

 </configuration>
 ```

-## Configuring an Address to Use Point-to-Point and Publish-Subscribe
+### Point-to-Point and Publish-Subscribe Addresses

 It is possible to define an address with both point-to-point and publish-subscribe semantics enabled.
 While not typically recommend, this can be useful when you want, for example, a JMS Queue say orders and a JMS Topic named orders.
 The different routing types make the addresses appear to be distinct.